ljk28/MP1/README.md

 ### Development of logo and favicon

 The logo and favicon are simple and clutter free.
-A clean look with a logo that isn't too busy and communicates effectively what the compnay does.
+A clean look with a logo that isn't too busy and communicates effectively what the company does.

 ---
 <p style="text-align:center">